Dangerous Woman: Background and conception

-The album artwork features Grande wearing a latex bunny mask whilst portraying a very seductive image in contrast to the covers of her previous albums.
-In an interview with Chris Martins for Billboard, Grande explained that the cover was inspired by Super Bunny costume: "The Super Bunny is my superhero, or supervillain—whatever I'm feeling on the day", says Grande.
+The album artwork features Grande wearing a latex bunny mask while portraying a very seductive image in contrast to the covers of her previous albums.
+In an interview with Chris Martins for Billboard, Grande explained that the cover was inspired by the Super Bunny costume: "The Super Bunny is my superhero, or supervillain—whatever I'm feeling on the day", says Grande.
 "Whenever I doubt myself or question choices I know in my gut are right—because other people are telling me other things—I'm like, 'What would that bad bitch Super Bunny do?'
 She helps me call the shots", she said.
 Grande finished work on the album on January 21, 2016.

 Recording and production

-For the album's production, Grande worked with several music producers including Max Martin and Savan Kotecha who she worked with as executive producer.
+For the album's production, Grande worked with several music producers including Max Martin and Savan Kotecha who she worked with as executive producers.

 Grande began recording songs for the album soon after the completion of her previous album, My Everything (2014), and continued throughout the summer and fall of 2015, between stops on her Honeymoon Tour, with her friends Tommy Brown and Victoria Monét.
 Commenting about the album's direction, Grande stated, "It still sounds like me, but it feels like a more mature, evolved version.
 There's a nice blend of the R&B vibes and a nice blend of pop vibes.
 The whole body of work is a little darker and sexier and more mature."
-Grande selected Martin as collaborators after his production on My Everything, she complimented Martin, saying, "He's like a mathematician.
+Grande selected Martin as a collaborator after his production work on My Everything.
+She complimented Martin, saying, "He's like a mathematician.
 He knows music like math.
 It just makes sense to him."
 The musician Ilya Salmanzadeh contributed to the album producing and writing songs with Martin, Grande, Kotecha and Alexander Kronlund, they developed several tracks present in the album, including "Into You, "Side to Side", "Greedy", "Everyday", "Bad Decisions" and "Touch It", while the title track was produced by Johan Carlsson and Martin.
 All songs were recorded at MXM Studios in Los Angeles, California and also at Wolf Cousins Studios located in Stockholm, Sweden and mixed by Serban Ghenea at MixStar Studios in Virginia Beach.
 Grande wrote the song "Moonlight" with Monét, who also sang backing vocals.